Large Language Models are Powerful Electronic Health Record Encoders: Methods

-\paragraph{Count-based Model} Count models have proven to be strong baselines for EHR prediction tasks \cite{rajkomar_scalable_2018, rasmy_med-bert_2021, steinberg_language_2021}.
-The basic idea is to encode all EHR events of a patient in a single vector where each entry represents the number of occurrences of a medical concept.
-We used the count-based baseline introduced in \cite{wornow_ehrshot_2023}, which uses counts from different time intervals and extends this approach with ontology expansion, enriching the vectors with parent and child concepts.
-Notably, this baseline does not incorporate any values associated with medical concepts, such as laboratory measurements, vital signs, or other continuous fields, but only the occurrence counts of each concept code.
-Based on the embeddings or the counts vectors generated by the methods described above, a classification head was trained and validated for each prediction task.
-For the embedding models we used a logistic regression head.
-For the count-based model, we used a \ac{gbm} \cite{ke_lightgbm_2017}, which proved superior \cite{wornow_ehrshot_2023}.
-We adopted the parameter tuning of the classification heads from the EHRSHOT benchmark to ensure comparability of results.
+\textit{Count-based Models} have proven to be strong baselines for EHR prediction tasks \cite{rajkomar_scalable_2018, rasmy_med-bert_2021, steinberg_language_2021}.
+All EHR events of a patient are encoded in a single vector, where each entry represents the number of occurrences of a medical concept.
+We used the count-based baseline introduced in \cite{wornow_ehrshot_2023}, which uses counts for all clinical events that occurred in a patient's timeline prior to the prediction time and extends this approach with ontology expansion, enriching the vectors with parent and child concepts.
+We also included three extensions of the above count baseline implemented in the Electronic Medical Records (FEMR) toolkit \cite{steinberg_language_2021}, using (1) time binning of 0–30, 30–180, 180–365, and 365+ days \cite{steinberg_language_2021}, (2) numeric values partitioned into deciles \cite{rajkomar_scalable_2018}, (3) string values \cite{rajkomar_scalable_2018}, and a combination of all three (\cref{tab:ehrshot_count_models}).

+Based on the embeddings or count vectors generated by the methods described above, a classification head was trained and validated for each prediction task.
+For the embedding models, we used a logistic regression head as default.
+For the count-based model, we used a \ac{gbm} \cite{ke_lightgbm_2017} as the primary classifier because it performs better for high-dimensional count features (\cref{tab:ehrshot_performance_on_all_examples_full}).
+For completeness, we also report count-based results with a logistic regression head.
+We adopted the parameter tuning of the classification heads from the EHRSHOT benchmark to ensure comparability \cite{wornow_ehrshot_2023}.